 Located on a unique mountaintop site in Avon, Connecticut, Talcott Mountain Academy is a co-educational, independent day school for students in grades K-8.
 Since 1983, TMA has offered an exciting, multi-faceted and integrated curriculum which is dedicated to preparing intellectually excited young people for a full and productive life in a technologically oriented world.
 Our diverse student body is racially and culturally mixed.
 The ratio of students to teachers is less than 8:1.

 Special emphasis is placed on science, mathematics and technology instruction.
 The level of complexity achieved in these fields upon graduation is far greater than that in comparable schools.
-The benefit of an “extended faculty” drawn from neighboring professionals, regional education resources and the Science Center’s staff enhance not only the sciences but also the liberal and fine arts.
-The location provides use of sophisticated resources such as telescopes, planetarium, greenhouse, weather station, television studio, observatories and computer laboratories.
+The benefit of an “extended faculty” drawn from neighboring professionals, regional education resources and the Science Center’s staff is that it enhances not only the sciences -- but also the liberal and fine arts.
+Talcott's unique location allows for the use of sophisticated resources such as telescopes, planetarium, greenhouse, weather station, television studio, observatories and computer laboratories.